 Even if you plan to plead guilty, a criminal defence lawyer may be able to help you avoid a criminal conviction or severe punishment, which could affect your future job prospects, current business and international travel opportunities.

 What are Impaired Driving/DUI charges?

-Impaired driving is operating a motor vehicle, aircraft, railway equipment, or boat (vessel) while under the influence of drugs and/or alcohol.
-The Criminal Code of Canada does not define the offence of DUI (driving under the influence), but rather defines these types of offences under Section 253 for “Operation while Impaired.”
+Impaired driving: is operating a motor vehicle, aircraft, railway equipment, or boat (vessel) while under the influence of drugs and/or alcohol.
+The Criminal Code of Canada does not define the offence of DUI (driving under the influence) but instead defines these types of offences under Section 253 for “Operation while Impaired.”

 Section 255 contains the punishments for being convicted and found guilty of impaired driving offences.
-The severity of punishments are largely based upon the type of offence and whether this was a first offence or a repeat offence.
+The severity of penalties is primarily based upon the type of offence and whether this was a first offence or a repeat offence.
 The law has specific, mandatory punishments which are the same, regardless of whether a person is prosecuted as an indictable offence or a summary conviction.

 According to Section 253, Operation while Impaired offences are committed when:

-The person has consumed such a quantity of alcohol that the concentration of alcohol in the person’s blood exceeds eighty milligrams of alcohol per one hundred mililitres of blood.
+- The person has consumed such a quantity of alcohol that the concentration of alcohol in the person’s blood exceeds eighty milligrams of alcohol per one hundred millilitres of blood.

 In addition, Section 253 applies to all forms of impaired driving offences, including, but not limited to, impaired driving, driving “over 0.80,” impaired driving causing bodily harm, refusal or failure to provide a sample, impaired driving causing death, and care and control.

 It is worth mentioning that refusing to provide a sample carries the same penalties if convicted and found guilty as if the person had been convicted and found guilty of impaired driving.